Weekly Information about Bright Comets (2024 Oct. 5: North)

 * 192P/Shoemaker-Levy 1

-Now it is 16.7 mag (June 7, Taras Prystavski).
+It brightened up to 15.9 mag in summer (July 8, Hidetaka Sato).
+Now it is 17.8 mag (Sept.
+12, ATLAS-HKO, Haleakala).
 It will fade out rapidly after this.
-It will be fainter than 18 mag in November.
-In the Northern Hemisphere, it will be getting higher gradually.
+It will be fainter than 18 mag soon.
+In the Northern Hemisphere, it stays observable in good condition.
 It stays extremely low in the Southern Hemisphere.

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)